What You’ll Learn

 Today the home browsing and shopping process is digitally driven across the board—swiping through listings, saving your search settings, sharing your favs with an agent, it all happens in the palm of your hand.
 So even if you choose to finance your home with a traditional lender, you’ll still need to leverage online shopping tools to find listings that fit your criteria; from there, you or your agent can schedule on-site visits.
 If you’re not shopping in your local area (or even if you just prefer to digitally screen homes before you visit in-person) most agents are able to schedule and facilitate remote-friendly viewings.

 When you complete your online pre-approval, you’ll be able to more accurately set a price range for your home search, and you’ll receive a pre-approval letter which signals to agents and sellers that you’re a serious buyer.
 There’s no rule that says you have to get pre-approved before you start seeing houses, but having that letter will allow you to move more quickly in the event that you do find a home you want to bid on.
 The same goes for having an experienced agent on your side.
 Real estate agents can not only offer tons of valuable insights about the neighborhoods you’re considering, they can also schedule home tours, point out potential problems during walkthroughs, and be your advocate during the bidding process.
 Because of this, having an agent who understands your priorities can be the difference between landing a successful bid and missing out on home after home.
 At Better Real Estate, we can seamlessly match you with a trusted agent to get the ball rolling on your search.
-Not only does this streamline the shopping process, by working with a Better Real Estate agent you could also save up to 1% of your home’s purchase price if you choose to finance with Better Mortgage.*
+Not only does this streamline the shopping process, by working with a Better Real Estate agent you could save $2,000 on closing costs if you choose to finance with Better Mortgage.*